top of page

 BORDEAUX AND PRIMEUR

-But to achieve it takes work.
-Of course, Jean-Yves completed his studies well and had the NDO Diploma in his pocket, but if you are not the son of a winemaker, there is nothing to do but start with an apprenticeship.
-In Oregon, the new Eldorado for Pinot Noir, he works at billion-dollar developments of immense wine estates like e.g. Silicon Valley and in Saint-Emilion, he learns to make the slick wines for the 'En Primeur' tastings held every April for the whole world.
-With Jean-Louis Grippa and Thierry Allemand, he learns pruning, and with Bruno Schueller in Alsace, he sticks around, if allowed, the entire season.
-He went through all the work from vineyard to cellar and says he learned many tricks, but at the end of it all, I knew I wanted to make my wine.
+NDO Diploma in his pocket but if you are not the son of a winemaker there is nothing to do but start with an apprenticeship.
+In Oregon, the new Eldorado for Pinot Noir, he is introduced to the billion-dollar developments of immense wine estates like e.g. Silicon Valley and in Saint-Emilion he learns to make the slick wines for the ‘En Primeur’ tastings held every April for the whole world.
+With Jean-Louis Grippa and Thierry Allemand, he learns pruning and with Bruno Schueller in Alsace, he sticks around, if allowed the whole season.
+All the work from vineyard to cellar he went through there and says he learned many tricks but at the end of it all, I knew I wanted to make my own wine.

 METTEZ DU GAMAY

-The search for a few hectares of vineyard with good soil and the right location begins with his heart's desire to own a piece of land in the hills of Conflans not far from Albertville in Haute-Savoie.
-Because his mother left a large family manor in Chevaline just above Lac d'Annecy, the vineyards 25 km away are easily accessible by car.
-Luck smiles on him, and he is lucky if he also manages to get hold of 70 acres of Mondeuse from an average of 70-year-old vines, the oldest of which date back to 1893 and face due south in a lush flora of wild absinthe, St John's Wort and bindweed on a soil of Mica-Schists with veins of quartz and iron dioxide.
-The steep terraces make it impossible to work with machinery, so Jean-Yves works with a winch and does the rest by hand.
+With his heart's desire being a piece of land in the hills of Conflans not far from Albertville in Haute-Savoie.
+Because his mother left a large family manor there in Chevaline just above Lac d'Annecy.
+The vineyards 25 km away are easily accessible by car.
+Luck smiles on him and he is lucky if he also manages to get hold of 70 acre Mondeuse from an average of 70-year-old vines, the oldest of which date back to 1893 and face due south in a lush flora of wild absinthe, St John's Wort and bindweed on a soil of Mica-Schists with veins of quartz and iron dioxide.
+The steep terraces make it impossible to work with machinery, which is why

-'Everyone used to have 10 or 20 hectares of Mondeuse for their use or on the Bistros' tables.
-When I started in Albertville in 2004, there were 80 hectares of Mondeuse, and now there are 3.5 of which
+‘Everyone used to have 10 or 20 hectares of Mondeuse for their own use or for on the tables in the Bistros.
+When I started in Albertville in 2004 there were 80 hectares of Mondeuse and now there are 3.5 of which

 I own 2.5.
 Nobody is waiting for those barren, unripe wines with excessive yields anymore.

-Whenever they wanted to sell it, my father shouted: throw in Gamay!
+Whenever they wanted to sell it my father used to shout: just throw in Gamay!

 HALFZUSSEN